Jason Fung

-Jason Fung (born in 1973) is a Canadian nephrologist and functional medicine advocate who promotes a low-carbohydrate high-fat diet and intermittent fasting.
-Fung disputes the current saturated fat guidelines.
+Jason Fung (born in 1973) is a Canadian nephrologist and low-carbohydrate diet advocate who promotes intermittent and extended fasting.

 Biography

-Fung graduated with his medical degree from the University of Toronto, and completed his residency and fellowship in nephrology at the University of California, Los Angeles.
-He is the director of the nonprofit organization Public Health Collaboration.
+Fung graduated with his medical degree from the University of Toronto and completed his residency and fellowship in nephrology at the University of California, Los Angeles.

-Fung is an author of many low-carbohydrate diet books.
-His first book, The Complete Guide to Fasting, co-authored by Jimmy Moore was published in fall 2016 and offered insight to all aspects of fasting culture.
+Fung is an author of books advocating fasting and low-carbohydrate high-fat diets.
+His first book, The Complete Guide to Fasting co-authored by Jimmy Moore was published in 2016 and offered insight to all aspects of fasting culture.
 The Obesity Code and The Diabetes Code were subsequently published in 2016 and 2018.
 His book The Obesity Code Cookbook was published in 2019.
-In 2021, Fung co-authored The Diabetes Code Cookbook with Alison Maclean.
 In 2020, Fung co-authored with naturopath Nadia Brito Pateguana The PCOS Plan: Prevent and Reverse Polycystic Ovary Syndrome Through Diet and Fasting.
 His book The Cancer Code, published in 2020 advocates intermittent fasting and a low-carbohydrate diet to reduce cancer risk.

-Fasting

-Fung promotes intermittent fasting and more controversially water fasting.
-The fasting protocols promoted by Fung have been criticized as dangerous for those with pre-existing medical conditions as well those with a history of eating disorders.
-They have also been known to cause refeeding syndrome in fasting practitioners who fail to monitor their electrolyte levels under medical supervision.
+In 2021, Fung co-authored The Diabetes Code Cookbook with Alison Maclean.
+Fung has suggested that there is "nothing wrong" with fasts of up to a month.